Johnny was a member of The Kids in the late 80s and until their dissolution in the summer of 1984.

 * Mitch Brownstein (aka Perry) - keyboards, guitar and sometimes singer

-* Thu (George) Ardizzola - leading guitar and occasionally singer
+* Thu (George) Ardizzola - leading guitar and occasionally singing

-Mitch Perry briefly recalls the early days of the Kids in the article of 1986 Guitar Magazine:
+Mitch Perry briefly recalls the early days of the Kids in this 1986 article of Guitar Magazine:

-Since 1980, the Kids were a band stable, it also made a name in the music scene in South Florida.
+Since 1980, the Kids were a house band, it also made a name in the music scene in South Florida.

 Later joined (in chronological order): Mark, Joey Malone (who remained in the band until its dissolution), Cosmo, and George Mazzola, as well as' a